 1. Configuring the wizard

-- Yes, Anonymous – Choose this if you’re in the EU, do not target Germany or Austria, and have configured Analytics for GDPR.
+- Yes, but not with any of the above services – Choose this if you’re in the EU, do not target Germany or Austria, and have configured Analytics for GDPR.
 This answer will set Google Analytics before consent.

 2. Adjusting gtag.js for consent

 A gtag.js can be downloaded and appended to with other tags;

 The additions are as followed;

 For each category we choose which part of the script can be fired, and what to adjust: